-We have found that the best way to help control starry stonewort along with other forms of invasive species from continuing to spread across our Minnesota lakes is by utilizing watercraft inspections at boat launches.
+We have found that the best way to help control starry stonewort and other forms of invasive weed species from spreading across our Minnesota lakes, is by utilizing watercraft inspections at boat launches.
 More about our watercraft inspection services can be found here: https://www.waterfrontrestoration.com/watercraft-inspections/ If your lake identifies an infestation early on we provide manual SCUBA hand removal of the biomass.
 For more developed patches we are also able to provide Diver assisted suction harvesting (DASH).

 For more information about starry stonewort check out the links below.